gobblegoob/SNA-Automatron/README.md

 ### To set up:
  - Add your API key to shodan.json
  - Add the following data to sna.json
- SMC hostname/IP and credentials
+ <li>SMC hostname/IP and credentials
- Source/Subject Hostgroups to include and exclude from your query Destination/Peer hostgroups to include and exclude from your query
+ <li>Source/Subject Hostgroups to include and exclude from your query
+ <li>Destination/Peer hostgroups to include and exclude from your query

  ### Optional:
  You can add values for the following global variables to make it easier to run the application.
 These variables are kept in [FILE]